akflds/nigel-plebes/README.md

 ## About

-This was built to practice using React and refresh my CSS knowledge.
+This was built to practice using React and CSS modules.

 The game currently has a fairly "opinionated" set of hardcoded words.
 Please don't take it personally if it doesn't recognise one of your guesses!
 I'm working on a more robust back-end with a lot more words.